chrisDeFouRire/typstapi/README.md

 - 405: Method Not Allowed (non-POST requests)
 - 500: Internal Server Error (processing failures)

+When a Typst compilation error occurs, the API returns:
+- The HTTP 500 status code
+- An error message that includes the original error
+- The complete stderr output from the Typst CLI to help with debugging

 ## Security Notes

 - The API creates temporary directories for processing files